-Users with permissions to edit fields and choices can create additional shortcuts using the Keyboard Shortcuts property on the field or choice.
+Users with permissions to edit fields and choices can create additional shortcuts using the Keyboard Shortcuts property on the choice.

 You can modify the key combinations for system keyboard shortcuts if you have security permission for the Admin Operation called Modify System Keyboard Shortcuts.
 For more information about this permission see workspace security.